Uploading your thesis to the Digital Repository will preserve your work at Union College and allow researchers to access it from anywhere.

-- Limiting access: Authors may choose to allow unrestricted open access to their work, or limit access to the campus community only, by specifying "open access" or "union only".
+- Limiting access: Authors may choose to allow unrestricted open access to their work, or limit access to the campus community only, by specifying "Open Access" or "Union College Only".
 Students wishing to opt-out from online access still need to submit their thesis to this site for cataloging purposes (choose file type: “restricted (opt-out)”.

 - Submission: Once all steps have been completed, self-submit the thesis directly to Union|Digital Works by following the directions below.

 For full instructions and guidelines on preparing your thesis, please see the Senior Thesis Help webpage.